 As the start of the new year approaches, people often think about starting a journal.
 There is no reason why you need to start a journal on the 1st January, but it is a popular time to start, perhaps because of preprinted diaries.
-If you are thinking of keeping a journal here are some ideas for the types of journals you could keep.
+If you are thinking of keeping a journal here are some ideas for different types of journals you could keep.

 Pandemic journal Bonus addition.
-We’re living in unusual times and you may want to keep a record of what changed and how you felt during these times.
+We’re living in unusual times, and you may want to keep a record of what changed and how you felt during these times.
 If you haven’t written a journal before you may want some tips on how to start, so I’ve written a specific post on how to create a pandemic journal.

 Different types of journals to keep